 Use a food scale to measure ingredients if the recipe requires one.
 Using a scale is the most reliable method of measurement and it’s used for dry and liquid ingredients.

 First, place an empty bowl on the scale and use the Zero function (tare) so it doesn’t include the weight of the bowl in your weight.
 Then fill your bowl with the ingredient of choice.
 Scoop in more or remove the ingredient until you get the correct weight.

-You can tare between ingredients so all of your ingredients are added to one bowl but I usually weigh them separately.
+You can tare (clear the weight) between ingredients so all of your ingredients are added to one bowl but I usually weigh them separately.

 Tips and Tricks for Measuring